What is an STP?

 What will the STP focus on?

-The health of the north east London population is challenging, with deprivation, significant population growth, and different population needs.
+The health of the north London population is challenging, with deprivation, significant population growth, and different population needs.
 We see prevention as key, and by investing it we can manage our growing population within our current hospital space.

 NHS England has been clear that it expects the STP to: